xwp/add-to-some/README.md

 # AddToSome Share Buttons

 A performant, modular WordPress plugin that adds customizable share buttons to your posts and pages.
-Built with clean, maintainable code following WordPress VIP coding standards.
+Built with clean, maintainable code.

 ## Features